oliverbebber/AZ-104-Study-Notes/README.md

 Microsoft AZ-104: Azure Administrator Associate Study Notes

 # Disclaimer
 Do not rely on these notes to pass the exam.
+It's advised to use Microsoft's study guide for the exam: https://learn.microsoft.com/en-us/certifications/resources/study-guides/az-104

+Microsoft has listed several study resources on their study guide.

 ## Skills measured as of April 27, 2023